German Chocolate Upside Down Cake

 - In a large bowl, cream butter and sugar until fluffy.
 Add eggs, one at a time, beating well after each addition.
 Add chocolate and vanilla.
 Beat in sour cream.
 Combine the flour, baking soda and salt; gradually add to creamed mixture.
 Beat for 2 minutes (batter will be thick); set aside.

-- For topping, sprinkle brown sugar and coconut into a greased 13-in. x 9-in. baking pan.
+- For topping, sprinkle brown sugar and coconut into a greased 13x9-in. baking pan.
 Melt butter in water; add to pan and mix with sugar and coconut.
 Sprinkle with marshmallows and nuts.
 Carefully spoon batter over topping.

-- Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut into squares and invert onto serving plates.
-Yield: 12-16 servings.